Skip to content

 Under Billable Rates in the left-hand menu, you can set a default billable rate for all work or set varying rates by team member or project (though you will have to upgrade to set billable rates).
 At the end of the week or month, head to Reports to see a breakdown of billable and nonbillable time across team members, clients, projects, and individual tasks.
 Click down to Insights to see detailed graphs on project and employee profitability.

 As your team grows, Toggl offers another product—called Toggl Plan—to help with team scheduling and project planning at scale.
 And you can do even more with Toggl Track when you connect it with Zapier.
-Here are some examples to get you started.
+Learn more about how to automate Toggl Track, or get started with one of these pre-made workflows.

 Toggl Track pricing: Free plan includes unlimited time tracking, projects, and clients for up to 5 users; upgrade to the Starter plan at $9/user/month to access billable rates, expanded task management, project templates, and more.